Performance Appraisal: Cultivate Feedback

 Performance appraisal allows an employee to understand his or her position relative to others (and relative to leadership) in the organization.

-The already talked-about scoreboard
+Performance Appraisal and the already talked-about scoreboard

 There are several biases to performance evaluations (especially annual ones).
 One of the frequent biases is memory.